archi/melbus/README.md

 **If you want to use this on an Arduino in your car, I recommend using the stable branch**.
 That branch is still pre-alpha, but should at least not contain untested changes.
 That way you don't need to search for a working commit.

+Most important, the stable branch should give you a version which at least supplies you with some kind of AUX input.

 # Acknowledgement

 Special thanks to Reinis work on the protocol: http://volvo.wot.lv/wiki/doku.php?id=melbus